 - Intimates (Underwear, bras, socks, workout tops, sleepwear, etc)

 *I’m linking some of my favorite sustainable brands for each type of piece.
 If you click on it it will take you to their site and you can browse some VERY CUTE options.
 This should be your last resource JUST IN CASE you need to shop for something.

 You can get as specific as you want.
 It will depend on how many things you have.

 Lets say you have all your tops together right?
 Then break them into even more specific categories (T-shirts, dress tops, long sleeves, short sleeves, etc).
 This will help you visualize what you have of each piece.
 Do you really need 6 black t-shirts?
 Nope.

 Do this for everything.
 You don’t need more than one of the same piece.
 In some rare cases with really basic pieces, you can have a couple of options.
 For example, I wear a lot of white t-shirts, so I decided to keep 3 (I should have just 2).
 I wouldn’t do this for anything else.
 In most cases, you only need one of each.

-This is where you get picky.
-You’ll be able to easily visualize the type of clothes you have a lot of and how many.
+This is the not so fun part, but you have to get picky!
+After Step 2, you’ll be able to easily visualize the type of clothes you have a lot of and how many.
 Ask yourself these questions in order to decide if you’ll keep it or not:

 - Is it outdated?
 If it’s from a weird trend from 5 years ago, please say bye to it.